 In this guide, we will show you how you can delete W3 Total Cache WordPress plugin from your blog in a step-by-step approach.

 If you are blogging for a while, you know the importance of a caching plugin regarding the website’s speed and performance.
 Using a WordPress caching plugin and some hacks, we could improve the speed of our WordPress blog.

 W3 Total Cache is a freemium WordPress caching plugin.
 This means the plugin has a free version available through the WordPress plugin repository and a premium one with more advanced optimizations.
 Well, when you start a new blog, the free version is good enough.

 If you check the free version plugin, you can see that the plugin got more than 1 million active installs.

 This clearly tells that the plugin is something that you need to try.
-Also, the plugin developer – W3 EDGE, is adding more powerful featured, fixing every bug when a new update rolls out!
+Also, the plugin developer – W3 EDGE, is adding more powerful features and fixing every bug when a new update rolls out!

 We highly recommend you using a WordPress caching plugin.
-But you may want to disable and delete them in some cases.
-Some of the examples are:
+But you may want to disable and delete them in some cases like,

 - Conflict With Other Plugins